Thenuja-S/mini-ai-app/README.md

 # Mini AI App

-This repository contains a simple full‑stack application built with **React**, **Node.js** and **MongoDB** that demonstrates how to capture app requirements from user input, extract structured data using the OpenAI API
+This repository contains a simple full‑stack application built with **React**, **Node.js** and **MongoDB** that demonstrates how to capture app requirements from user input, extract structured data using the OpenAI (gpt-4o) API

 ## Features

-* **Requirement Capture** – After logging in, users can enter a free‑form description of the app they want to build.
-The back end calls the OpenAI chat completion API in **structured output mode** to return a JSON object with `appName`, `entities`, `roles` and `features`.
+* **Requirement Capture** – Users can enter a requirement description of the app they want to build.
+The back end calls the OpenAI chat completion API in **structured output mode** to return a JSON object with `appName`, `entities`, `roles` , `features`, and `entitySchemas`.
 * **Mock UI Generation** – Once requirements are extracted, the user can generate a simple user interface.
-Tabs/menus are created for roles and features; forms are generated for each entity using a few generic fields.
-This satisfies the requirement to “generate a very simple mock UI” of the app.
+Tabs/menus are created for roles and features; forms are generated for each entity using a few dynamic fields according to the entity.

 ## Getting Started